 Alcohol, spa treatments, diving and excursions cost extra, as do golf and tennis (available nearby).
-Your villa staff includes a manager, two chefs, waiter, barman, housemaid and nanny, housed in separate quarters.
+There's a three per cent surcharge for all credit card payments.
 Smoking is allowed outdoors only.

 Welcome, with intimate family time assured in Taveuni Palms' private villas.
 Baby cots and extra beds for children under six can be supplied for free.
 Free babysitting with a nanny and a kids' menu are also available.